Which place is cheaper, Istanbul or Vilnius?

 The weather in Vilnius can be very cold.
 In the winter, Vilnius is much colder than Istanbul.
-Typically, the winter temperatures in Vilnius in January are around -5°C (23°F), and Istanbul is about 6°C (43°F).
+Typically, the winter temperatures in Vilnius in January average around -5°C (23°F), and Istanbul averages at about 6°C (43°F).

 Vilnius usually receives less sunshine than Istanbul during winter.
 Vilnius gets 36 hours of sunny skies, while Istanbul receives 75 hours of full sun in the winter.

 In January, Vilnius usually receives less rain than Istanbul.
 Vilnius gets 41 mm (1.6 in) of rain, while Istanbul receives 99 mm (3.9 in) of rain each month for the winter.

 The spring brings many poeple to Vilnius as well as Istanbul.
 The natural beauty are the main draw to Vilnius this time of year.
 Also, many travelers come to Istanbul for the activities around the city and the natural beauty.

 In April, Vilnius is generally much colder than Istanbul.
 Daily temperatures in Vilnius average around 7°C (45°F), and Istanbul fluctuates around 13°C (55°F).

 In the spring, Vilnius often gets less sunshine than Istanbul.
 Vilnius gets 164 hours of sunny skies this time of year, while Istanbul receives 180 hours of full sun.